Setting up Shopify Payments for POS

 - You're using an EMV card reader.

-This option is turned off by default, but you can enable it from the Shopify POS Payment settings screen.
+This option is turned off by default, but you can activate it from the Shopify POS Payment types screen.

-- From Shopify POS, tap ≡ > Settings > Payment settings.
+- From Shopify POS, tap ≡ > Settings > Payment types.

-- Tap the toggle to enable or disable Skip customer signatures when possible.
+- Tap the toggle to activate or deactivate Skip customer signatures when possible.

 Supported countries and regions